Learn to recognize the types of weeds and choose your herbicide accordingly

 When applying post-emergent broadleaf herbicides, drying time is a critical factor.
 Active ingredients won’t work as well if they’re not allowed to be taken up by the targeted plant.
 And, if the product is still wet when it rains, the product may be washed off and not taken up by the plant.

-The product label will often state the rainfast period.
+The herbicide label will often state the rainfast period.
 For example, Surge® Broadleaf Herbicide for turf is rainfast in as little as six hours, whereas TZone™ SE is rainfast in as little as three hours.
 Esters typically have a shorter rainfast period compared to amines, as esters move into the plant surface much faster than amines.

 If using a granular weed-and-feed, application should be made when the dew is on the turf in the morning.
 The product should not be watered-in for 1-2 days.
 This allows the herbicide active ingredients to stick to the target weeds.
 Refer to the label when using granular weed-and-feed products.